 Who else is in Christmas mood?
 I am so excited about this year’s Christmas!
-That’s why I collected 10 Christmas destinations for 2019, that are on a budget if you are in college or university, or just don’t have much money to spend.
+That’s why I collected 10 Christmas destinations for this year, that are on a budget if you are in college or university, or just don’t have much money to spend.

 Hint: I will be spending Christmas in a different country this year!
 Keep on reading to know more:)